Oscar Edelstein: Tiradentes (2003)

 Having written over 14 works of what Edelstein prefers to call Acoustic Theatre − it is "Tiradentes" that is perhaps the most noteworthy for its scale and vision.
 With the subtitle, "The Dream of Heroes" it was the first opera to speak about a figure who Edelstein calls "Brazil's only real national hero", "Tiradentes" was an opera to take place over three days, about the man who led a revolt "La conspiración de Minas Gerais."
 Way before the French Revolution, it was the first act of self-determination in Brazil, which many years later contributed to Brazil's independence, which happened much later than the rest of Latin America.

-As a joint project between the universities of Quilmes (Argentina) and Brasilia (Brazil) it was to be staged throughout Brasilia's model city.
-The complex project involved a team of more than two hundred actors, plastics artists, technicians and musicians from both countries, and received the backing of UNESCO and funding from prominent foundations.
+As a joint project between the universities of Quilmes (Argentina) and Brasília (Brazil), it was to be staged throughout Brasília's model city.
+The complex project involved a team of more than two hundred actors, plastic artists, technicians, and musicians from both countries, and received the backing of UNESCO and funding from prominent foundations.
 However, the project was ultimately postponed by a combination of factors, including the controversy that the history of Tiradentes provoked (such as Tiradentes' known links to the freemasons), political and diplomatic problems between Argentina and Brazil, and political issues in Brazil.
-Though it is a project that was fully conceived, composed and scored by Edelstein; finally only part of it was performed.
+Though it is a project that was fully conceived, composed, and scored by Edelstein, finally, only part of it was performed.
 Edelstein hopes to one day complete the project.